raspberrypilearning/electricity-generation/en/step_7.md

 ## Draw the third column

-In this step you are going to use the resource variables which you created inthe previous step to draw the column for your chosen **3rd Country** sprite.
+In this step you are going to use the resource variables which you created in the previous step to draw the column for your chosen **3rd Country** sprite.

 In Scratch, you can **Make a Block** that starts a new script and can add any Scratch blocks into this new script.
 You can then reuse the script elsewhere in your program.

 --- task ---

-Go to the **My Blocks** menu and click on **Make a Block**.
-Title the block name "draw" and click on **Add an input number or text**.
+Go to `My Blocks`{:class="block3myblocks"} in the blocks menu and click on **Make a Block**.
+Title the block name 'draw' and click on **Add an input number or text**.
 Change the value `number or text` to "amount" and then click ok.

 You'll see a new **define** block has been created in the **Code** area of the **3rd Country** sprite: